-The engine air filter housing includes a dust cap and a dry cartridge-type air filter element.
+The engine air filter housing includes a dust cap and two dry cartridge-type air filter elements.

 The dust cap must be emptied of dirt daily.

 The air filter element must be cleaned and inspected or replaced whenever the yellow indicator of the air filter restriction indicator reads 20 in (500 mm).
 The filter element must be replaced if it is damaged or has been cleaned three times.

-Machines with the heavy duty air filter accessory have a safety element.
-It is located inside of the standard element.
+Inside the air filter element is the air filter safety element.
 This element should be replaced, not cleaned after the regular element has been damaged or has been serviced three times.